 SHW621.
-SCORING: Exhibitors are to be scored from 0 to 100.
+SCORING: Exhibitors are to be scored from 0 to 100 with 70 denoting an average score.
+It is suggested a minimum score of 50 be administered except for disqualifications.
 One-half point increments are acceptable.
-Run content scores will be indicated as follows:
+Maneuver scores will be indicated as follows: